-The very first thing you will notice with this electric shaver is the very large head that houses the 5 rows of blades.
+The very first thing you will notice with this electric shaver is the huge head that houses the 5 rows of blades.

-This is the very first electric razor in the market with uses a 5-blade system.
+This is the very first electric razor in the market, which uses a 5-blade system.
 The battle has begun, if the Braun 9 series boasts of a 4 blade system, Panasonic has 5.

 Flexible Micro-Foil Patterns

 Covering the blades and protecting your skin are flexible micro-foil patterns that capture, hold, and cut different types of hair that make up your beard.